mohammad-fathi/OSHardening-Ubuntu/README.md

 ---
  ## Create User with "sudo" Privilage

-Create Template User for all Servers
+Create Template User for all Servers and set Strong Password

 ```
 sudo adduser easybuntu -p YOUR_PASSWORD